Innovation Funding Incentives in South Korea

 Conclusion

 South Korea’s innovation funding incentives represent a highly strategic and comprehensive framework, deeply integrated with the nation’s vision for technological leadership.
-Through generous R&D tax credits, substantial cash subsidies for foreign investment, extensive startup support programs like KSGC, and targeted initiatives for deep tech, the government actively cultivates a dynamic innovation ecosystem.
+Through generous R&D tax credits and new strategic technology incentives (up to 50% credit), substantial cash subsidies for foreign investment (up to 75%), extensive start-up support programmes like KSGC, and targeted initiatives for deep tech (bolstered by KDB and the new National Growth Fund), the government actively cultivates a dynamic innovation ecosystem.
 This multi-faceted approach, combined with a robust venture capital landscape and strong corporate-government collaboration, is fundamental to South Korea’s continued success in fostering cutting-edge technological advancements and strengthening its global economic competitiveness.

 We’re here to help.
 Contact us to discuss how ABGi can support your global innovation strategy.